wu-gordon/ApexLegendsSummaryLog/README.md

 This project interests me because Apex Legends is currently my favourite video game.
 I have been playing this game for the past 8 months and I am still in love with it.
-For this reason, I knew I had to create an application that I can benefit from and players who share a similar competitive mindset.
+For this reason, I knew I had to create an application that I can benefit from and players who share a similar competitive mindset. </P>
+***Interesting fact**: The highest rank I've reached is Diamond IV 7524 RP.
+I also stream Apex Legends at Twitch.tv/ maangchiii*

 # User Stories